Stripe July 2019 - Present

 Change point detection in Network models: preferential attachment and long range dependence

-- To appear in Annals of Applied Probability.
+- Annals of Applied Probability.

 We developed a changepoint variant of preferential attachment and then showed how to detect the changepoint using a functional central limit theorem for the number of leaves in the graph.
 Along the way we also proved an interesting result regarding the effect of the changepoint on the exponent of the degree distribution.
 This paper forms the bulk of my dissertation.